graphprotocol/contracts/docs/IndexingSignal.md

 - Lazy RCA creation (create on first collect) vs eager (create on signal/allocation change)
 - Batched minting for multiple depositors in a single collect transaction
 - Consider a maximum number of depositors per subgraph or pagination
-- `setDepositorIndexerSet()` per-depositor so gas is bounded by one depositor's N, but batch operations across many depositors may be needed

 ### Signal Depositor Incentives